 Most recent Minutes | All Minutes

-The Committee has 7 members, each serving a 4 year term.
+The Committee has up to 7 members, each serving a 4 year term.

 February 14, 2017